upasadena/interactive-cyoa-tutorial/docs/mechanics/words.md

 ---

 # Words
-**Words** are special placeholder variables that can be placed within any body of text in the Interactive CYOA.
+**Words** are special placeholder variables (not to be confused with ([Variables]) that can be placed within any body of text in the Interactive CYOA.
 When used, they will be changed into whatever value they hold.

+[Variables]: /mechanics/buttons-and-variables/

 > Words can be changed when a choice is presssed, or in textfields by the
 > player, and be placed around in the text.